RoCK blocks for double covers of symmetric groups and quiver Hecke superalgebras: Brou e's conjecture for symmetric groups and beyond

 For every $d\in\Z_{\geq 0}$, Rouquier \cite{RoTh} defined special $p$-cores, referred to as {\em $d$-Rouquier cores}, which are generic in a certain (combinatorial or Lie theoretic) sense, and conjectured that these should play a special role in representation theory of symmetric groups.
-The blocks $B^{\rho,d}$ with $\rho$ being $d$-Rouquier are called {\em RoCK blocks}.
+The blocks $B^{\rho,d}$, with $\rho$ being $d$-Rouquier, are called {\em RoCK blocks}. {\bf Theorem (Chuang-Kessar).} {\em Let $d<p$ and the block $B^{\rho,d}$ be RoCK.
+Then $B^{\rho,d}$ is {\em Morita}\, equivalent to $B^{\varnothing,1}\wr \Si_d$. }